Himanshi-Khandelwal/vms/GSoC'16---Migrating-VMS-from-Function-based-views-to-Class-based-views.md

 Replacing the decorators by mixins instead, makes them more flexible, extensible and DRYer, just like the move from FBVs to CBVs.
 Better handling of form data, which is handled in a traditional way in FBVs.
 Better support from the Django development community as the recent developments are CBV based.
 Considering various advantages of shifting to CBV, I propose this migration for all the apps in VMS to be a Google Summer of Code 2016 project, and I have come up with a proposal for the same.
-The following are the tasks to be completed for migration of VMS to CBV
+The following are the tasks completed for migration of VMS to CBV

 ### Completed Tasks
 * Migrating home app to CBV